French ship Bretagne (1855): Design and construction

 The main battery of Bretagne used 36-pounder long guns, the heaviest available calibre, instead of the more modern 30-pounder long gun on which other ships standardised their armament.
 The aft of the ship was round and featured gun ports, like on Napoléon on her successors.
 Although she carried 130 guns of various calibres, Bretagne featured no less than 180 gun ports; this allowed the crew to reinforce the artillery on one arc if needed and time permitting, such as before a shore bombardment, and fire up to 80 guns on one target.

-The figurehead figured the prophet Veleda, an important character in the folklore of Bretagne, with a sickle in hand and a wearing an oak leaf crown.
-The transom featured the coat of arms of Bretagne, carried by two geniī, and the name of the ship underneath.
+The figurehead figured the prophet Veleda, an important character in the folklore of Brittany, with a sickle in hand and a wearing an oak leaf crown.
+The transom featured the coat of arms of Brittany, carried by two geniī, and the name of the ship underneath.
 The ship was painted in black, with white stripes along the level of the gunports and copper-red paint underwater.